l0k18/legacy/doc/readme-qt.md

 To use UPnP for port forwarding behind a NAT router (recommended, as more connections overall allow for a faster and more stable bitcoin experience), pass the following argument to qmake:

     qmake "USE_UPNP=1"

+    (note that this is enabled by default now)

 (in **Qt Creator**, you can find the setting for additional qmake arguments under "Projects" -> "Build Settings" -> "Build Steps", then click "Details" next to **qmake**)